alexlond/Screen_time_limit_with_smart_plug/README.md

 navigate to the bin subfolder: `cd venvTv/bin`

-activate the virtual environment: `source activate`
+activate the virtual environment: `source activate` You should now see (venvTv) at the start of your command prompt.

 ## <span id="anchor-36"></span><span id="anchor-37"></span><span id="anchor-38"></span><span id="anchor-39"></span><span id="anchor-40"></span><span id="anchor-41"></span>Use venv